 Most empires have been destroyed by their trusted allies and vassals, and not by their enemies.
 The Persian Empire was destroyed by its former vassal, the Kingdom of Macedonia.
 In the sixth century, the Macedonians were a minor tribe in Europe.
 The Persian Emperor Darius I made them the legitimate satrap of Macedonia.
 The Persians gave military training to the Macedonians and armed them, so that they could serve in the Persian army as mercenaries.
 In 178 years, the Macedonians transitioned from vassals of the Persian Empire to its conquerers—Alexander the Great became the ruler of the Persian Empire.

 The Western Roman Empire was conquered by its former vassals, the Visigoths (who emerged from the Gothic groups in the fourth century AD).
 The policy of using barbarians in the Roman army was introduced by Augustus.
 By the third century AD, the Roman army was very diverse—it had a large number of barbarian soldiers.
 In the fourth and fifth centuries AD, Goths played an important role in defending Rome against the Hun army.
-But in 410 AD, the Goths sacked Rome and conducted a great massacre.
-In 476 AD, the Goth King Odoacer captured the Roman imperial throne, bringing the Western Roman Empire to an end.
+But in 410 AD, the Goths sacked Rome In 476 AD, the Goth King Odoacer captured the Roman imperial throne, bringing the Western Roman Empire to an end.